Welcome to Student Life

 Seward has public elementary, middle and high schools for pre-k through 12th grade operated by the Kenai Peninsula Borough School District (KPBSD).
 For more information visit www.kpbsd.k12.ak.us.
 Students attending AVTEC with school-age children are encouraged to contact the appropriate school for your child's grade to enroll them before arriving for training.
 School bus transportation to and from school is provided for all students attending KPBSD schools in Seward.

 Childcare is extremely limited in Seward.
-For a current list of licensed childcare facilities in Seward, visit the state of Alaska Department of Health and Social Services website at https://dpaworks.dhss.alaska.gov/FindProviderVS8/zSearch.aspx.
+The easiest and usually best solution for students relocating for training to Seward with their children is to bring a trusted adult friend or family member to stay with your family and provide in-home care for your children while you are in training.
+However, this is not always possible and some students will need regular child care for their children who are pre-school age.
+For a current list of licensed childcare facilities in Seward, visit Thread Alaska website at http://threadalaska.org/thread/families/childcare-search/online-search-tool/.
 Be aware that none of the Child Care Centers listed are within walking distance of campus, so you will need a personal vehicle to access them.

 For Child Care Assistance from the State of Alaska

 Contact the LeeShore Center - the regional entity to accept child care assistance applications